hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 *[Further reading about DGE tool comparisons](https://mikelove.wordpress.com/2016/09/28/deseq2-or-edger/)*.

-Note, these tools assime that majority of the genes are not different between the sample groups.
+Note, these tools make the assumption that majority of the genes are not different between the sample groups.

 ### Multiple test correction